sgmurphy/wordpress-plugins/hide-my-wp/readme.txt

 9. Customize the wp-admin path while logged in as an administrator

 == Changelog ==
-= 5.3.00 (06 Sept 2024) =
+= 5.3.00 (20 Sept 2024) =
+Update - Added New Feature Magic Link Login Without Password Update - Added New Feature Two-factor Authentication By Code (2FA) Update - Added New Feature Two-factor Authentication By Email (2FA) Update - Added New Feature Temporary Logins Without Password Update - Compatibility with WP 6.6.2 & 8.3.11
+Update - Brute Force compatibility with UsersWP plugin Update - Cookie set on WP Multisite with subdomains Update - Brute Force shortcode to work with different login forms Update - Brute Force shortcode to work with Elementor login form Fixed - Compatibility with Nitrocache
+Fixed - Compatibility with Squirrly SEO
-Update - Compatibility with WP 6.6.1 & 8.3.11
+Fixed - Compatibility with Autoptimize
-Update - Compatibility with Nitrocache
+Fixed - Compatibility with Woocommerce
-Update - Compatibility with WordFence plugin
+Fixed - Compatibility with Wordfence
-Update - Brute Force compatibility with UsersWP plugin Update - Cookie set on WP Multisite with subdomains Update - Brute Force shortcode to work with different login forms Update - Brute Force shortcode to work with Elementor login form Fixed - Security Check on admin url and login url Fixed - Google reCaptcha on frontend popup to load google header if not already loaded Fixed - Hide New Login Path to allow redirects from custom paths: lost password, signup and disconnect
+Fixed - Security Check on admin url and login url Fixed - Google reCaptcha on frontend popup to load google header if not already loaded Fixed - Hide New Login Path to allow redirects from custom paths: lost password, signup and disconnect